This post may contain affiliate links which won’t change your price but will share some commission.

 - 1 tsp salt

-Transfer the chili to 2 large, gallon-sized zipper bags.
-Label the bags with the date and contents.
-Remove as much air as possible from the bags and seal them.
+- Transfer the chili to 2 large storage containers or gallon-sized zipper bags.
+Label the containers with the date and contents.
+If using zipper bags, remove as much air as possible from the bags and seal them.
 Lay the bags flat on a shelf in the freezer for efficient storage.

-When you’re ready to cook the chili, thaw it out in the refrigerator overnight.
-If you only want to cook 4 servings, thaw just one of the bags.
-In the morning, place the chili in a slow cooker and cook on low for 4 to 6 hours.
+- When you’re ready to cook the chili, thaw it out in the refrigerator overnight.
+If you only want to cook 4 servings, thaw just one portion of the mixture.
+In the morning, place the chili in a slow cooker and cook on low for 6 hours.
 (If you’re going to be out for longer than that, it’s okay to cook it longer.)
-Serve topped with grated cheese, avocado, crushed tortilla chips, and/or diced scallions.
+Serve with your favorite chili toppings (e.g. grated cheese, avocado, sour cream, diced scallions).

-This recipe costs a total of $9.56, or $1.20 per serving.
-Try this Crock Pot Freezer Meal Chili Recipe for a healthy, easy dinner on a busy night.
+This recipe costs $8.35 to make, or $1.04 per serving (1½ cups).
+Try this easy Crockpot freezer meal chili for a quick dinner on a busy night.